sgohlke/deno-web/README.md

 Code is organized into small parts in subfolders.

+- **crypto**: Helper functions for crypto/password related tasks
+- **cryptoFunctions.ts**
+    - **arrayBufferToHexString**: Converts given ArrayBuffer to a HEX string.
+    - **async createPasswordHash**: Creates a SHA-256 hash for given password/string.
+    - **generateAccessTokenHash**: Creates an access token hash (hex string) from a Random 24 elements UInt8 Array.
+    - **async verifyPassword**: Verifies that a given cleartext password and a hashed password match.
 - **request/extractAccessTokenFromAuthHeader.ts**: Tries to extract a JWT access token from the Authorization header.
 - **response**: Helper functions for creating responses.